 Introduction to Mequon, Wisconsin

 Mequon, Wisconsin, in Ozaukee county, is 14 miles N of Milwaukee, Wisconsin.
-As of the year 2000 census, 21,823 people lived in Mequon.

 The Potawatomi and Menominee Native Americans were the original inhabitants of the present day City of Mequon.
 The city derived its name from the Native American word "Miguan," meaning ladle.
 However, some also believe that the city was named after the daughter of a local Indian chief.
 The first white settlers arrived in the area in the late 1830s.
 The City of Mequon was officially incorporated in 1957.